-Dallas hosts San Jose Earthquakes at Western Conference Play - ExBulletin
+Dallas hosts San Jose Earthquakes at Western Conference play - ExBulletin

 Best Player: Alan Velasco scored three goals and added three assists for Dallas.
 Paxton Pomykal has one pass for the past 10 games.

-Jeremy Ibobisi has 13 goals and one earthquake creation.
+Jeremy Ibobisi has 13 goals and one making earthquake.
 Benjamin Kikanovic has scored four goals in his last 10 matches.

 Last 10 games: Dallas: 2-3-5, averaging one goal, 3.9 shots on target and 4.8 corner kicks per game with 1.2 goals allowed per game.